615: Kitten with a Whip

-Oh, she’s going to go vandalize Mr. Ed’s house.
+Now she’s gonna go vandalize Mister Ed’s house.

 An imitation of comedian Arte Johnson on the TV sketch comedy show Rowan & Martin’s Laugh-In (1968-1973), who would peer from a bush, dressed as a German soldier, to inform the audience that the preceding sketch was “Very interesting, but stupid!”

 Donna Reed (1921-1986) was an actress who personified the wholesome 1950s woman.
 In one scene in the film It's a Wonderful Life, Reed, playing Mary Hatch, loses her bathrobe and hides briefly in a hydrangea bush.